benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 pip install -e . --upgrade --no-cache
 ```

-You may notice that you get these errors, but those seem an unsolvable conflict between geonode and pycsw requirements (TODO: find out more about how to fix this issue):
+You may notice that you get the errors below, but those seem an unsolvable conflict between geonode and pycsw requirements (TODO: find out more about how to fix this issue):
 ```
 pycsw 2.0.3 has requirement OWSLib==0.10.3, but you'll have owslib 0.15.0 which is incompatible. pycsw 2.0.3 has requirement pyproj==1.9.3, but you'll have pyproj 1.9.5.1 which is incompatible.